What’s up with building codes?

 How are building energy codes used?

-First, manufacturers use the model energy codes to create products that will meet minimum standard requirements across the country.
+First, manufacturers of building materials use the model energy codes to create products that will meet minimum standard requirements across the country.
 For example, insulation is rated by R-value, which is the “resistance” to heat transfer through the material.
 Code regulates the minimum R-values for insulation across the building, and requires that the R-value be displayed on insulation products.
 To ensure compliance, manufacturers produce insulation that will provide the necessary “thermal resistance,” and ensure that the rating is printed across the product for visibility.

 Second, architects, builders, and contractors use products from those manufacturers to design and construct buildings that, at a minimum, meet the code.
 Not only do builders need to purchase and combine the right set of building materials, they also have to assemble and install them correctly.
 If all the insulation has the right R-value but is installed with large gaps, the builder hasn’t followed code.

-Example requirements |
+Example prescriptive requirements

-The performance path allows more wiggle room on specifics and allows a builder to use a computer model that demonstrates that the overall project meets basic efficiency requirements.
+A performance path allows more wiggle room on specifics and allows a designer to use a computer model that demonstrates that the overall project meets basic efficiency requirements.
 This approach could allow, for example, a wall or window that doesn’t meet prescriptive requirements for insulation or air sealing.
 But if the building team knows they can make up that efficiency in other parts of the building, the performance approach will give them this flexibility.

 Finally, local code enforcement officials complete the process by inspecting plans, issuing permits, and conducting inspections on new buildings and major renovations.
 You can find your local building code officials on the Minnesota State Building Code Jurisdiction Directory.
 The enforcement of codes could be its own blog post, but suffice it to say that code enforcement is a very important part of the codes discussion.